sigma-toolkit/moab-test-migration/README.md

 ## Configuration and Build

 * Currently, both CMake and Autotools are maintained simultaneously in order to support all platforms (including Windows).
 Please choose your build system according to your needs and follow instructions below.
+Both of these workflows follow the same pattern of commands to build and install in your platform.

-* **Autotools based configuration workflow**
+### **Autotools based configuration workflow**

   - Please ensure that the autotools toolchain is pre-installed locally.
 We recommend a minimum autoconf version of *v2.69*.
   - Run `autoreconf -fi` to generate the configure script